 Because of how they are bred and how they are handled, teacup dogs are considered vulnerable to a lot of health issues.
 Below are some of them:

 Because of the aggressive breeding techniques associated with producing teacup dogs, congenital diseases are likely to appear.
 As a matter of fact, around 40% of teacup dogs have a chronic valvular disorder.
 Additionally, teacup dogs can also have an enlarged heart, heart murmur, and dilated cardiomyopathy.

 Hypoglycemia and seizures

 A sudden drop in blood sugar can cause weakness, head tilting, shivering, and lethargy.
-In worst cases, it may even cause coma.
+In the worst cases, it may even cause a coma.